-I am so in love with this new recipe for Cherry Chocolate Hot Cross Buns and have a feeling you will enjoy too.
-I decided to take my traditional hot cross bun recipe and jazz it up with tart dried cherries, chocolate, and apricot jam.
+I am so in love with this new recipe for Cherry Chocolate Hot Cross Buns and I have a feeling you will enjoy it too.
+I decided to take my traditional hot cross bun recipe and jazz it up with tart-dried cherries, chocolate, and apricot jam.
 Cute little buns that scream springtime.

 ** inspired by this recipe

 - 1/2 cup warm whole milk (100 – 110 degrees)

 - 1/4 cup warm buttermilk (100 – 100 degrees)

 - 2 eggs, beaten

 - 1/4 cup butter, melted and cooled

 - 1 cup dried cherries, cut them into halves

 - 1/2 cup bittersweet chocolate, coarsely chopped or use cocoa nibs

 - extra butter for pan and forming rolls